Please also see:

 Unsubsidized Federal Direct Stafford Loan

 Students who do not show financial need, and therefore may not borrow under the Subsidized Federal Direct Stafford Loan Program, may borrow funds through the Unsubsidized Federal Direct Stafford Loan Program.
 Students who borrow under this loan program are responsible for all interest accrued during periods of enrollment, their grace period and through repayment.
 Students can choose to pay the interest while in school, during grace periods and deferment or forbearance periods, or students can allow the interest to accrue and be capitalized (that is, added to the principal amount of the loan).
 If students choose not to pay the interest as it accrues, this will increase the total amount they have to repay because they will be charged interest on a higher principal amount.
 Interest rates are “fixed-variable” and are set each July 1, with a cap of 8.25%, and are fixed for the life of the loan.
-The fixed interest rate is 4.66% for loans first disbursed between July 1, 2014 and before July 1, 2015.
-A 1.072% loan fee applies at the time of disbursement for any loans disbursed on or after December 1, 2013 or before October 1, 2014.
-A 1.073% loan fee applies at the time of disbursement for any loans first disbursed on or after October 1, 2014 and before October 1, 2015.
+A 1.073% loan fee applies at the time of disbursement for any loans disbursed on or after December 1, 2014 or before October 1, 2015.
+A 1.068% loan fee applies at the time of disbursement for any loans first disbursed on or after October 1, 2015 and before October 1, 2016.